Linlab-slu/TSSr/README.md

 * Quantification of core promoter shape

   Core promoter shape reflects the distribution of TSS signals within a core promoter.
-TSSr provides three different options, inter-quantile width, shape index (SI), and promoter shape score (PSS), to quantify core promoter shape.
+TSSr provides three different options, inter-quantile width, promoter shape score (PSS) and shape index (SI), to quantify core promoter shape.
 Inter-quantile width refers to the distance between the locations of the 10th percentile to the 90th percentile TSS signals within a TSS cluster.
 Thus, it measures the width of a core promoter, but lacks the information of distribution patterns of TSS signals within a core promoter.
 Inter-quantile width could be significantly affected by different clustering methods. plotInterQuantile function plots interquantile width of each sample.

         plotInterQuantile(myTSSr,samples = "all",tagsThreshold = 1)

 ![03_Interquantile_plot_of_ALL_samples](https://github.com/Linlab-slu/TSSr/raw/master/vignettes/figures/03_Interquantile_plot_of_ALL_samples_v2.png)

-  SI is determined by the probabilities of tags at every TSSs within one cluster (Hoskins, Landolin et al. 2011).
-SI is calculated using shapeCluster function with method set as “SI”.
-The greater value represents the sharper core promoter.
-SI is 2 representing singletons.
-Genome-wide SI score can be plotted with plotShape function.

   Promoter shape score (PSS) integrates both inter quantile width and the observed probabilities of tags at every TSSs within a cluster (Lu and Lin 2019).
 PSS can be calculated using using shapeCluster function with method set as “PSS”.
 The smaller value represents the sharper core promoter.
 PSS is 0 representing singletons.
-Genome-wide PSS score can be plotted with plotShape function.
+SI is determined by the probabilities of tags at every TSSs within one cluster (Hoskins, Landolin et al. 2011).
+SI is also calculated using shapeCluster function with method set as “SI”.
+The greater value represents the sharper core promoter.
+The SI = 2 represents singletons.

         shapeCluster(myTSSr,clusters = "consensusClusters", method = "PSS",useMultiCore= FALSE, numCores = NULL)

         myTSSr@clusterShape